Ranjana1207/Classifying-Cyber-security-Incidents-with-Machine-Learning/README.md

 Ensure the model’s performance outperforms the baseline and holds up on unseen data.

-### Results:
+## Results:

-**Model Performance**: A highly accurate classification model that predicts cybersecurity incident triage grades (TP, BP, FP).
+**📌 Model Performance**: A highly accurate classification model that predicts cybersecurity incident triage grades (TP, BP, FP).

-**Feature Analysis**: Insights into which features influence model predictions the most.
+**📌 Feature Analysis**: Insights into which features influence model predictions the most.

-**Model Documentation**: Comprehensive process documentation, highlighting each phase from data collection to model evaluation.
+**📌 Model Documentation**: Comprehensive process documentation, highlighting each phase from data collection to model evaluation.

-### Evaluation Metrics
+## Evaluation Metrics

-**Macro-F1 Score:** Balances precision and recall, providing a holistic view of performance across all classes.
+**🔸 Macro-F1 Score:** Balances precision and recall, providing a holistic view of performance across all classes.

-**Precision:** Measures the proportion of true positive predictions out of all positive predictions.
+**🔸 Precision:** Measures the proportion of true positive predictions out of all positive predictions.

-**Recall:** Measures the model’s ability to identify all true positives, ensuring critical incidents are not missed.
+**🔸 Recall:** Measures the model’s ability to identify all true positives, ensuring critical incidents are not missed.

-### Dataset Overview:
+## Dataset Overview:

 The GUIDE dataset contains cybersecurity incident records annotated with triage grades (TP, BP, FP).